MonoGame/MonoGame/Documentation/riemer_2d_5_rotation.md

 - The new origin point of the cannon image
 - And the screen position indicating where this origin point should be positioned.

 The cannon image is an image of 70x20 pixels, so I chose (11,50) as origin point.
-Try to open the image and locate this position, you’ll see it is at the rotational center of the cannon.
+Try to open the image and locate this position, you'll see it is at the rotational center of the cannon.
 Note that this position needs to be defined at the original size of the image.

 Next, we need to define where on the screen this cannon origin should be position.
-We want to position it 20 pixels to the right and 10 pixels up, relative to the player’s position, which was the top-left pixel of the carriage.
+We want to position it 20 pixels to the right and 10 pixels up, relative to the player's position, which was the top-left pixel of the carriage.

 Finally, we set the rotation angle different than 0.
 You should try some values for yourself, using the MathHelper.ToRadians() method.
 In the final line, we pick the angle and color stored in our PlayerData array.